pcubillos/pyratbay/docs/index.rst

 Features
 ========

-``Pyrat Bay`` is a efficient, user-friendly tool to compute and fit radiative-transfer spectra.
+``Pyrat Bay`` is an efficient, user-friendly tool to compute and fit radiative-transfer spectra.
 This package offers:

 - Forward-model radiative-transfer calculation of: